charlesrocabert/gbacpp/README.md

 - <code>-reload</code>, <code>--reload</code>: Indicates if the last trajectory point should be used as q0
 - <code>-restart</code>, <code>--restart</code>: Indicates if the last trajectory point should be used as a fresh start
 - <code>-verbose</code>, <code>--verbose</code>: Indicates if the program should run in verbose mode (can conflict with the option <code>-print</code>).

-### 4.5) Usage example <a name="usage_example"></a>

-In this example, growth rate optimums are calculated for all the external conditions of the <em>Escherichia coli</em> toy model EC12b (see folder <code>./examples/toy_models</code>).

-First, navigate to the folder <code>./examples</code> using the <code>cd</code> command:

-    cd ./examples

-Then, call the optimization algorithm:

-    find_model_optimum -path ./toy_models -name EC12b -condition all -output ./output -verbose

-Here, optimums are calculated for all conditions, and saved in the folder <code>./examples/output</code>.
-Verbose mode is activated to get insights in the optimization process.

 # 5) SRC model format tutorial <a name="src_model_format_tutorial"></a>